geneontology/geneontology.github.io/_docs/contributing-go-term.md

 ## Suggesting other improvements to the ontology
 Common requests to modify terms include:
-+ Missing synonyms or incorrect synonym types
++ Adding synonyms or or changing synonym types
-+ Changes to the position of the term in the hierarchy
++ Changing the position of the term in the GO hierarchy
-+ Taxon restrictions
++ Providing taxonomical restrictions for making annotations to the term
 + etc

 Term improvements can be submitted to the <a href="https://github.com/geneontology/go-ontology/issues">GO-ontology GitHub tracker</a> as described above.